-Karnataka KMAT 2019 result to be declared today at 4 pm
+UPDATE: Karnataka KMAT 2019 result to be declared today at 6 pm

 Karnataka Private Post Graduate Colleges Association (KPPGCA) will release the KMAT 2019 result today on August 20th, 2019.
-The official website of the KMAT currently displays a ticker which reads, ‘ results will be announced at 4 pm’.
+The result was expected to be released at 4 pm today but the website has postponed the timing by a few hours.
+The updated website of the KMAT currently displays a ticker which reads, ‘ results will be announced at 6 pm’.
 Candidates who have appeared for the Karnataka Management Aptitude Test or KMAT 2019 can check the result, once declared, at the official website, kmatindia.com.

 The KMAT 2019 result was originally scheduled to be released on August 15th; however, it was postponed to August 20th.
 Candidates are advised to keep a tab on the KMAT website around the result declaration timing.

-Note: UPDATE: Karnataka KMAT 2019 result to be declared today at 6 pm